survivejs/react-book/manuscript/05_react_and_flux.md

 ### Dispatcher

-When we trigger the action, the dispatcher will get notified.
+When we trigger an action, the dispatcher will get notified.
 The dispatcher will be able to deal with possible dependencies between stores.
 It is possible that a certain action needs to happen before another.
 The dispatcher allows us to achieve this.

 At the simplest level, actions can just pass the message to the dispatcher as is.
 They can also trigger asynchronous queries and hit the dispatcher based on the result eventually.
 This allows us to deal with received data and possible errors.

-Once the dispatcher has dealt with the action, stores that are listening to it get triggered.
+Once the dispatcher has dealt with an action, the stores listening to it get triggered.
 In our case, `NoteStore` gets notified.
 As a result, it will be able to update its internal state.
-After doing this it will notify possible listeners of the new state.
+After doing this, it will notify possible listeners of the new state.

 ### Flux Dataflow